C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 ### Taking new notes

-To add new notes, we will be need a new SwiftUI file called `NoteDetail.swift`.
+To add new notes, we will be need a new SwiftUI file called `AddNoteView.swift`.

 * Create a new SwiftUI file called `AddNoteView.swift` inside the `Views` group.